-Revd Dr John Weaver (Chairman) was born and brought up in Cardiff.
+Revd Dr John Weaver was born and brought up in Cardiff.
 After taking degrees in Geology at Swansea, he taught at the University of Derby.
 John trained for Baptist ministry in Oxford.
-More»
+Click here for more information.

-Shan Dobinson (Executive Secretary) runs Trinity Training which provides training and coaching in management, sales, communication, safeguarding children and vulnerable adults.
-She is on the leadership team of her church, and is in the process of becoming an assessor for Ecocongregation.
+Shan Dobinson (Executive Secretary and Company Secretary) runs Trinity Training which provides training and coaching in management, sales, communication, and safeguarding children and vulnerable adults.
+She is on the leadership team of her church.
 She also chairs the Board of Luther King House Educational Trust in Manchester.

 Lady Elizabeth Catherwood

-Richard Chartres is the Bishop of London.
-Formerly he was Bishop of Stepney (1992-1995), a London vicar (1984-1992), and Chaplain to Robert Runcie while Bishop of St Albans and then at Canterbury.
+Rt Revd Richard Chartres KCVO was the Bishop of London (1995-2017) and formerly Bishop of Stepney (1992-1995), a London vicar (1984-1992), and Chaplain to Robert Runcie while Bishop of St Albans and then at Canterbury.
 His publications include Religion, Science and the Environment.
-For further information see the London Anglican website.

-Mrs Lynda McKeown (CRES Administrator) was a primary schoolteacher and music teacher.
-She is a mother of two teenage children.
+Mrs Lynda McKeown (CRES Administrator) was a primary school teacher and music teacher.

 Mrs Karen Vincent (Administration and Technical Support) is a Tertiary Franciscan.
 She has been employed as a Parish Worker, and in library and information services for a local authority.